-Outstanding Equity Awards at 2021 Fiscal Year End
+Outstanding Equity Awards at 2022 Fiscal Year End

-The following table sets forth information regarding the number and value of unvested shares of restricted stock outstanding on December 31, 2021 for our NEOs.
-The market value of the stock awards is based on the closing price of S&T Common Stock as reported on The NASDAQ Stock Market on December 31, 2021 which was \$31.52.
+The following table sets forth information regarding the number and value of unvested shares of restricted stock outstanding on December 31, 2022 for our NEOs.
+The market value of the stock awards is based on the closing price of S&T Common Stock on December 31, 2022 which was \$34.18.